 Wisconsin’s Gov. Tony Evers announced in January 2021 a 2021-2023 budget proposal of $200 million for broadband expansion.
 The majority of the funding ($150 million) would go toward grants for deploying broadband infrastructure and the rest would primarily go to subsidizing the cost of broadband for low-income households.

 The Wyoming Business Council Board of Directors approved 37 broadband expansion projects which will cost $86 million.
-Wyoming is using the part of the money it received from the federal CARES Act to help deploy broadband infrastructure throughout the state.
+Wyoming is using part of the money it received from the federal CARES Act to help deploy broadband infrastructure throughout the state.

 Gov. Mark Gordon commented,